Stay Ahead, Stay PrEP’d

 This recorded webinar outlines the value of a pleasure-focused, positive approach to Sexual and Reproductive Health.
 It emphasises the need to move beyond traditional harm reduction and risk minimisation paradigms and towards affirming and holistic care that promotes sexual well-being, empowerment, and safer-sex practices.
 The following presenters shared their practical tips and tools to incorporate […]

 This two-day face to face training course helps nurses and midwives understand the public health aspects and clinical management of common STIs, HIV, hepatitis B and hepatitis C. The course helps participants develop confidence in a proactive and practical approach to health care and evidence-based practice.
-Scholarships This course has been funded by the Western […]
+This course is for healthcare professionals practicing in WA. […]